 Conversely, less engaged patients are 3x more likely to have unmet medical needs.
 They are also 2x as likely to delay getting care, compared to patients who like to actively participate in their treatment.

+People expect to use their phones to identify symptoms, talk to healthcare providers and get text message reminders for appointments.
 Patient expectations regarding online booking and payment have also grown to the point where it’s considered standard to have these systems in place.
 The risk of not meeting those expectations?
 Lower patient satisfaction scores.

 3. Patients Prefer Virtual Care, Even for Complex Needs

 A survey found 26% of people receive routine mental healthcare virtually; 24% get treatment for major physical injuries and chronic diseases over the internet.

 It points to an ever-increasing trend of people being more comfortable with taking tests at home, video conferencing with their doctors, and looking at their health records online.